JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 , and [`also`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/also.html).

 Basically, these functions all perform the same action: execute a block of code on an object.
-What's different is how this object becomes available inside the block and what is the result of the whole expression.
+What's different is how this object becomes available inside the block and what the result of the whole expression is.

 Here's a typical example of how to use a scope function: